 Impoverished Indian child recovers from extensive burns

-A tiny hovel on the outskirts of a dusty provincial town in Madhyar Pradesh State in India is home to a poor family of six.
+A tiny hovel on the outskirts of a dusty provincial town in Madhyar Pradesh State in India is home to an impoverished family of six.
 Dirt floors, no sanitation, no beds (they sleep on the floor) and no electricity.
-Sun-baked cow dung seals the cracks in the paper thin walls and on a lighted kerosene cooker a kettle boils.
+Sun-baked cow dung seals the cracks in the paper thin walls.
+On a kerosene cooker, a kettle boils.

 Five year old Pawan runs into the room and knocks over the cooker which explodes, drenching him in flames.
 He suffers severe burns to 40% of his body and is rushed to the Burns Unit at a large private hospital nearby.
-They admit a limited number of impoverished burns victims for free treatment.
+Pawan is lucky because they admit a limited number of impoverished burns victims, free of charge.

 But there is a catch.

-The burns must be healed sufficiently within a week, (an impossible task in most cases), when the patient will be sent home and infection will most likely bring his life to an end.
+The burns must be healed sufficiently within a week, (an impossible task in most cases), or the patient will be sent home where wound infection will likely bring his life to an end.

-Also, being from a poor family, follow up treatment is highly unlikely and unhygienic surroundings will threaten his survival.
+Also, being poor, follow up treatment is highly unlikely and unhygienic surroundings at home could threaten his survival.
 In fact, many of these burns victims don’t even make it to a hospital, and die at home.

 The burn surgeon's assessment

-Visiting Pawan’s bedside on day 4, I note that his entire buttock region has been badly burnt, the whole area glistening under the ceiling light.
-His surgeon says the whole wound is infected, so a skin graft, which is the only thing that will save him, can’t be applied.
-The boy is going to die.
+I visited Pawan on day 4, His entire buttock region had been badly burnt.
+The whole area glistened under the ceiling light, a sign the entire wound was infected.
+Because of this, a skin graft, which is the only thing that will save him, is impossible.

-“Do you think the wheatgrass spray might help?” she asks.
-“He must be discharged in three days, because the family has no more money.”
+"Do you think the wheatgrass spray might help?" asks the surgeon.
+"He must be discharged in three days, because the family has no more money.”

-Having seen wheatgrass heal many nasty burns, I told her I was sure it would.
+Having seen wheatgrass heal many nasty burns, I told her I thougth it was possible.

-At the surgeon’s request, I sprayed just one small area of the burn.
-The boy winced a little and a few minutes later said it wasn’t painful any more, but didn't want any more spraying.
+So, at the surgeon’s request, I sprayed just one small corner of the wound.
+The boy winced a little and a few minutes later said it wasn't painful any more, but didn't want any more spraying.

 An amazing outcome

-The next day, the surgeon told me that overnight the infection had completely disappeared.
-The wound surface had dried out and no longer losing fluid.
-A skin graft would now not be necessary!
+The next day, the surgeon contacted me to say that overnight the infection had completely disappeared.
+The wound surface had dried and was no longer exuding fluid.
+A skin graft would not now be necessary!